codingLRG/Weekends-in-Wyvernia/WorldVault/! Session Prep Notes/Session 11 - Sylvy's Confrontation.md

 [[Encounter Template]]
 - [ ] [[Alice|Sylvy]] confrontation with [[The Ancient One|her patron]]
 	- [ ] Threaten her families lifespan
+	- [ ] Bring up how patrons are formed by ideas
-	- [ ] Establish that patrons are destined to dream forever so they grant them more powers
+	- [ ] Establish that patrons' followers are destined to dream forever
+	- [ ] Give reason patron kill other patron's cultists
+		- [ ] To embolden their ideals
 - [ ] Give them a [[Lantern of Revealing]]
 	- [ ] Dead body in the marsh lands
 - [ ] Give them an encounter with a noble